antoniocosentino/flaviobot/README.md

 `npm install`

-You also need to create two environmentable variables:
+You also need to create two environmental variables:

 `export BOTPORT=80` assuming that you want to run it on port 80